Make a Payment

 A powerful feature of Raiden is the ability to let you pay anyone in the network by using a path of connected payment channels to mediate the payment and not only directly connected nodes.
 These payments are called mediated transfers.

-endpoint via a POST request that needs to include:
+Payments are made from the endpoint via a POST request that needs to include:

 The address of the token you want to pay with as a path parameter.